pkdone/mdb-tx-shard-affinity-demo/README.md

    Note: If you do not have a `mongos` process listening on `localhost:27017`, correct the MongoDB URL in the above command before running the command.

-1. **PERFORM AFFINITY TEST**: From the terminal, execute the following command and MongoDB Shell script to configure one sharded collection, `items` to hosl before bank account transactions and balances, with transaction shard affinity being simulated.
+1. **PERFORM AFFINITY TEST**: From the terminal, execute the following command and MongoDB Shell script to configure one sharded collection, `items` to host both bank account debit/credit records and balances, with transaction shard affinity being simulated.

     ```console
     export AFFINITY=true